 Understanding your role as either a data controller or data processor requires you to identify the differences between the two roles.

-Say, for example, that you are a marketing executive at a retailer who wants to conduct a survey on shoppers’ browsing habits.
+Say, for example, that you are a marketing executive at a retailer who wants to survey shoppers’ browsing habits.

 That would make you a data controller.
 As such, you must find a data processor to conduct the survey and provide them with the necessary information to complete that task.